 7. Q Texas Smoke House (Norwegian Cruise Line) and Guy’s Pig & Anchor Smokehouse/Brewhouse (Carnival Cruise Line)

 There was some debate over which of these to include.
 Until we realized that there wasn’t a single reason they couldn’t both make the cut.

 Both offer some top-notch BBQ, as well as entertainment.
 We’d probably give a slight edge to Guy’s for its more expansive menu (including free grub at lunchtime) and a bigger bar area.
 But you won’t go wrong with either option.

 READ MORE: Guy’s Pig and Anchor Smokehouse Review

 While this list was in no particular order, had we listed all the places we’re eager to eat at again, y’all would be reading for the next few hours.
 There are, however, a few we’d like to give an honorable-mention shout-out to, including:

 - Jiji Asian Kitchen.
 Carnival’s family-style Asian restaurant has a limited menu, but every single item on it is a total winner.

-- Cafe 270.
+- The Cafe @ Two70.
 This Royal Caribbean grab-and-go eatery has a surprisingly amazing selection of sandwiches and salads, all freshly made.